- How the Amazon Prime Renewal Scam Works

 Your Information is Stolen

-Unfortunately, if you choose to speak to a customer service manager and press one, you are not speaking with Amazon and you are actually speaking to the scammers.
+Unfortunately, if you choose to speak to a customer service manager and press one, you are not speaking with an Amazon representative but a scammer.

 - Attempt to steal your credit card information